ace2884/3-2-needs/bcc.md

 2. **Agent Framework:** Provides a framework for creating agents (software entities) that handle cryptographic operations and secure messaging.
 3. **Wallets:** Manages cryptographic keys and DIDs securely through agent-based wallets.
 4. **Interoperability:** Facilitates interoperability between different identity networks and technologies by adhering to common standards and protocols.

+#### Additional informatiom

+**1. Hyperledger Fabric:** Hyperledger Fabric is intended as a foundation for developing applications and solutions with modular architecture.
+It provides many benefits like permissioned networks, confidential transactions, etc.

+**2. Hyperledger Sawtooth:** It is an open-source project and used as an enterprise-level blockchain system used for creating and operating distributed ledger applications.
+Hyperledger sawtooth supports a variety of consensus algorithms like PBFT, and PoET.

+**3. Hyperledger Indy:** It is a project that is made for decentralized identity.
+It offers lots of libraries, tools, and reusable components for creating decentralized identities.

+**4. Hyperledger Iroha:** It is a blockchain platform designed for infrastructure projects that need distributed ledger technology.
+It is used to build identity management platforms like national IDs.
+It can integrate with Linux, macOS, and Windows platforms.

+**5. Hyperledger Burrow:** It is a framework for executing smart contracts in permissioned blockchains.
+The goal of Hyperledger burrow is to facilitate cross-industry applications for smart contracts.
+It is built around the BFT consensus algorithm.

+**6. Hyperledger Caliper:** It is a blockchain benchmark tool that allows users to measure the performance of a blockchain implementation with a set of predefined use cases.
+It will produce reports containing a number of performance indicators to serve as a reference when using the blockchain solutions like Hyperledger Burrow, Hyperledger Fabric, Hyperledger Iroha, and so on.

+**7. Hyperledger Cello:** It serves as an operational dashboard for Blockchain that reduces the effort required for creating, managing, and using blockchains.
+It provides an operational console for managing blockchain efficiently.

+**8. Hyperledger Explorer:** It is a user-friendly web application tool that is used to view, invoke, deploy, or query blocks, associated data, and network information stored in the ledger.
+It is regarded as an easy way that allows users to view the necessary network information of the blockchain.

+**9. Hyperledger Besu:** It is an Ethereum client designed to be enterprise-friendly for both public and private blockchain network use cases.
+It offers many useful features like EVM, several proof-of-authority protocols, a privacy transaction manager to ensure the privacy of transactions, etc.